-If you’re a photographer who has been requested to edit out blemishes from a client’s portrait, knowing exactly how to do so is an important skill to have.
+If you’re a photographer who has been requested to edit out blemishes from a client’s portrait, knowing exactly how to remove blemishes in Photoshop is essential.

-In some situations, there are a few minor blemishes that need to be touched up and this can be done in a matter of seconds.
+In some situations, there are a few minor blemishes that need to be touched up, and this can be done in a matter of seconds.
 However, some images require more attention than others.
 Luckily, either way, it’s easy to remove blemishes in Photoshop with a few basic adjustments.

-The spot healing brush is found on the toolbar as the default healing tool in Photoshop.
+The Spot Healing Brush Tool is found on the toolbar as the default healing tool in Photoshop.
 You can also access this tool by pressing J.

-Settings For The Spot Healing Brush Tool
+Step 3: Adjust The Spot Healing Brush Tool Settings

 Ultimately, the spot healing brush should be used for clearing up minor blemishes or acne in areas that have clear sample areas next to the spot you are retouching.